NiGhTTraX/strong-mock/README.md

 console.log(foo.bar(23)); // even more awesome
 ```

+### Setting invocation count expectations

 By default, each call is expected to be called only once.
-You can expect a call to be made multiple times using the [invocation count](#setting-invocation-count-expectations) helpers.

-### Setting invocation count expectations

 You can expect a call to be made multiple times by using the invocation count helpers `between`, `atLeast`, `times`, `anyTimes` etc.:

 ```typescript
 const fn = mock<(x: number) => number>();